The Financial Technology Law Review: Japan

 The FSA, together with industry associations, established a working group to examine online transactions in June 2017.
 The working group discussed ways to realise a more efficient digitised onboarding of clients.
 Based on the results of such discussions, Japanese anti-money laundering laws and regulations were amended on 30 November 2018 to make customer identity verification methods more flexible through electronic methods for non-face-to-face transactions.
 New KYC procedures that were introduced include: (1) transmission of the picture of the identity confirmation documents (attached with a face photo) and the picture of the customer's appearance; and (2) transmission of the IC information and the picture of the customer's appearance.

 Registration or notification is necessary for non-banks to engage in certain types of payment services, including: remittances (fund transfer transactions); issuances of prepaid payment instruments (e.g., electronic money and gift vouchers); credit purchase intermediation (e.g., issuance of credit cards); and acquirer or PSP operations.

 ii Funds transfer services

 On a separate note, in relation to the payment of compensation for goods and services, 'billing agency services' (whereby a business operator receives payment of such consideration on behalf of a goods or service provider (a payee) and delivers the received funds to such payee) are not considered to fall under the definition of 'funds transfers' in Japan and thus do not require registration as fund transfer service providers.
 Many businesses, such as convenience stores, provide these services.
-The proposed amendment to the PSA in March 2020 clarifies that the services that transfer money among individuals (such as sharing payment apps) are subject to the regulation as money transfer businesses.
-On the other hand, most of the above conventional billing agency services that accept payments incidental to commercial transactions as agents are expected to remain out of the scope of the money transfer services.
+The amended PSA clarifies that the services that transfer money among individuals (such as sharing payment apps) are subject to the regulation as money transfer businesses.
+On the other hand, billing agency services that accept payments incidental to commercial transactions on commercial platforms as agents and escrow services remain out of the scope of the money transfer services.